AKRITI-KUMARI/TicTacToe_Game/README.md

 # TicTacToe_Game
-This is a minor frontend project on Tic Tac Toe game.
+This is a minor frontend project on Tic Tac Toe game that I built using HTML, CSS, and JavaScript.